jaiwanag/lab-terra-containerapp/README.md

 "tenantId": "xxxxxxxxxx"
 }
 ```
-6. Click on "Add secret"
+6. Click "Add secret"

   Now you have created a GitHub secret for Azure using the provided JSON object.
 You can use this secret in your GitHub Actions workflows to authenticate and interact with your Azure resources.

-TF_BACKEND_CONFIG
+~~TF_BACKEND_CONFIG~~
-1. Create a new secret in your GitHub repository by going to "Settings" > "Secrets" and clicking on "New secret".
+~~1.
+Create a new secret in your GitHub repository by going to "Settings" > "Secrets" and clicking on "New secret".~~
-2. Name the secret TF_BACKEND_CONFIG and paste the contents of your lab-terra-containerapp.tfbackend file as the value.
+~~2.
+Name the secret TF_BACKEND_CONFIG and paste the contents of your lab-terra-containerapp.tfbackend file as the value.~~

-The contents should look this.
+~~The contents should look this.~~
 ```yaml
 client_id = "xxxxxxxxxx"
 subscription_id = "xxxxxxxxxx"
 tenant_id = "xxxxxxxxxx"
 ```
-3. Click on "Add secret"
+~~3.
+Click on "Add secret"~~
-This will be used to pass the contents of the TF_BACKEND_CONFIG secret as the backend-config parameter to the terraform init command in the workflow.
+~~This will be used to pass the contents of the TF_BACKEND_CONFIG secret as the backend-config parameter to the terraform init command in the workflow.~~
 ### Create GitHub Action

 1. In the lab-terra-containerapp project in VS Code.
 Create a folder call .github